Jeffrey Epstein Case: Expert Hired By His Family Suggests Doubt On Suicide Finding

 Baden told Fox News on Wednesday he believes the evidence points to homicide rather than suicide in Epstein's death because of three fractures of Epstein's hyoid bone and thyroid cartilage, injuries he says are more indicative of homicidal strangulation than suicide.

-Epstein's brother, Mark, "feels he's getting the run around" from authorities and is still awaiting the results of other evidence testing, Baden said.
-Baden had appeared on the show on the request of the family, he said.
+Epstein's brother, Mark, "feels he's getting the runaround" from authorities and is still awaiting the results of other evidence testing, Baden said.
+Baden had appeared on the show at the request of the family, he said.

 But on Wednesday, New York City Chief Medical Examiner Barbara Sampson, whose office performed the autopsy, reiterated her findings.